Karl Taylor Compton: Princeton University (1918–1930)

-Massachusetts Institute of Technology (1930–1954)
+MIT presidency (1930–1954)

 In 1930, Compton accepted an invitation from the MIT Corporation to be president of the Massachusetts Institute of Technology (MIT), an engineering school that was redefining the relationship between engineering and science.
-He took office at the beginning of the Great Depression in America, a time of economic turmoil and a time when science was under attack as a source of social ills and national despair.
+He took office at the beginning of the Great Depression in America, a time of economic turmoil and a time when science was under attack as a source of "social ills and national despair."
 Compton was to strengthen basic scientific research at the Institute while becoming a spokesman for science and technology.

-During Compton's service as President, the organization went through a revolutionary change.
+During Compton's service as president, the organization went through a revolutionary change.
 He developed a new approach to education in science and engineering, the influence of which was felt far beyond MIT.
 Significantly, he was active in the Society for the Promotion of Engineering Education, and its president in 1938.
-He was a leader in establishing new standards for the accreditation of engineering criteria through his role as chairman of the Committee on Engineering Schools of the Engineer's Council for Professional Development.
+He was a leader in establishing new standards for the accreditation of engineering criteria through his role as chairman of the "Committee on Engineering Schools" of the "Engineer's Council for Professional Development".
 He believed in broad-based education for scientists and engineers that was responsive to the needs of the time, and that science should be an element of industrial progress.

+Academic spin-offs

+Before Compton's arrival at MIT, industrial sponsors would often license faculty inventions, but it was uncommon for faculty to spin off their own commercial enterprises.
+Compton sought to encourage direct faculty entrepreneurship through revisions of Institute patent policies and venture capital support.
+Through the venture fund, American Research and Development Corporation, Compton directly backed several faculty ventures.
+Later fund investments included the Digital Equipment Corporation, a early manufacturer of minicomputers.

+American Institute of Physics

 In the early 1930s, Compton joined with members of the APS to form the American Institute of Physics (AIP).
 While he was chairman of the AIP board during 1931–1936, the organization became a federation of several disparate societies for developing subject areas in physics.
 It sponsored publication of research results in the rapidly expanding study of physics during that era.

-In 1948, Compton resigned his post as President of MIT and was elected president of the MIT Corporation.
+In 1948, Compton resigned his post as President of MIT and was elected chair of the MIT Corporation.
 He held that position until his death on June 22, 1954.